rjg/study_buddy/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## TODO:

-1. Make it so you can have a range AND a number.
-So if I want to do only 10 from a certain directory or range of 20.
-2. Have it remember what the last settings were so when I want to just make a new test, I can just do "study_buddy make"
-3. Handle the question number thing (e.g. when I try to do a test with more questions than lines)
-4. The checking is broken.
-It needs to remember what you were doing last so when you run study_buddy check it knows what test to check.
-5. The lib/study_buddy initialize method needs to be cleaned up.